 - World Islamic Mission (Åkebergveien 28, Oslo, Norway 0650)

 - Islamic Cultural Centre Norway (Tøyenbekken 24, 0188 Oslo, Norway)

 - Central Jamaat-e Ahl-e Sunnat ( Motzfeldts gate 10, 0187 Oslo, Norway)

 - Frogner House – Skovveien 8 – night starts from £89

 - Hotel Christiania Teater – night starts from £200

 - Soria Moria Hotel – night starts from £150

 Tip: Book a hotel with breakfast as food can be expensive in Norway and eating out as well.
 I love taking snacks with me while out and about bought from the supermarket, which saves you money if you are on a budget.

 Public transport and trains in Norway are very good so there is no need for car hire.
 You can also take the train and explore other cities in Norway.

 I have always said that if there are Muslims there is a mosque and a halal place.
-Considering Muslims are around 1,7billion people I doubt there are many places in the world where you can’t find Muslims. 😉
+Considering Muslims are around a 1,7billion people I doubt there are many places in the world where you can’t find Muslims. 😉